The Godfather (wrestler): Papa Shango (1992–1993)

-Wright's Papa Shango character was pilloried by fans, being voted the Worst Gimmick and the Most Embarrassing Wrestler in the Wrestling Observer Newsletter awards for 1992.
+Wright's Papa Shango character was ridiculed by fans, being voted the Worst Gimmick and the Most Embarrassing Wrestler in the Wrestling Observer Newsletter awards for 1992.
 Fin Martin of professional wrestling magazine Power Slam, in a 2013 article, wrote: "Shango and his curses were a total embarrassment.
 Fans exhaled loudly each time he appeared on screen.
 Shango bombed, and deservedly so."
 Bret Hart liked the character and Wright's in-ring work, but found Shango's storyline with the Ultimate Warrior – in which a voodoo curse was placed on the latter – to be perhaps the second-worst creative concept in WWF history (after the introduction of The Gobbledy Gooker).
 Hart reported that WWF executive Pat Patterson did not like the gimmick and was responsible for its termination.

 At the same time as he was wrestling as Papa Shango in the WWF, the WWF had a working agreement with USWA.
 As part of the agreement, Papa Shango was sent to wrestle in USWA, where he won the Unified World Heavyweight Championship for a second time.
 Winning the title actually upset him, as he felt it was only done to sell to the predominantly black crowd, and after complaining to management he dropped the belt to Owen Hart.
 He left the company soon after and returned to bartending.

 During the autumn of 1994, there were rumors that the Papa Shango character would be brought back to participate in a storyline involving Bob Backlund, wherein Shango's voodoo spells would explain the traditionally good-natured Backlund's erratic and villainous behavior.
 This didn't come to fruition.